Server-Side Tracking

 Why Server-Side Tracking Matters

-- Accuracy — Servers communicate reliably.
+- Accuracy: Servers communicate reliably.
 Failed requests retry automatically with error logging.

-How Client-Side Tracking Works (The Old Way)
+How Client-Side Tracking Works

-Traditional pixel tracking loads in the browser when users reach your thank you page.
+Traditional pixel tracking loads in the browser when users reach your thank-you page.

 Example: Facebook Pixel on checkout page